BlazikeNFront/ProjectRAS--NPF/README.md

 Incorrect water level on water pump 1, temperature beneath critTemp - stop first water pump - init second water pump, send SMS message about malfunction;

-Incorrect water level on water pump 2, temperature beneath critTemp - stop both pumps , initialize second air pumps,send SMS message about malfunction;
+Incorrect water level on water pump 2, temperature beneath critTemp - stop both pumps , initialize second air pump,send SMS message about malfunction;

-Normal water level on any pump, temperature over critTemp - initialize second air pumps,send SMS message about incorrect temperature;
+Normal water level on any pump, temperature over critTemp - initialize second air pump,send SMS message about incorrect temperature;

 This autocontrol will work as long as 'autoControl' variable (in process controller ) is true.
 **Every remote action through Server or LAN connection sets autoControl to false**, but in can also be turn ON again remotly.